cstuder/MyTS/README.md

 `composer run test`

-Requires a running MySQL compatible database on 127.0.0.1 with the following credentials: `testuser`, `testpassword`, `testdb`.
-(Can be overwritten by a valid DSN in the environment variable `MYTS_DSN`.)
+Requires a running MySQL compatible database on localhost/127.0.0.1 with the following credentials: `testuser`, `testpassword`, `testdb`.

+Can be overwritten by a valid DSN including username and password in the environment variable `MYTS_DSN`, for example:

+`mysql:host=localhost;dbname=testdb;user=testuser;password=testpassword;charset=utf8`

 ## Release